Adel Emam: His marriage and family

-Emam has three children: the director Ramy Emam, Sarah Emam, and Mohamed Emam, who also starred in the movie The Yacoubian Building as Taha ElShazli.
-He also has eight grandchildren.
-Three of them, Adel, Ezz El-Din, and Roqaya, are Rami's children; three daughters, Hala, Camellia, and Amina, are Sarah's; and two daughters, Khadija and Qismat, are Mohamed's.
-Rami's wife is named Yasmine, Sarah's husband is Ahmed Mokbel, and Mohamed's wife is Nouran Talaat.
+Emam has three children: director Ramy Emam, Sarah Emam, and actor Mohamed Emam, who played Taha El-Shazli in The Yacoubian Building.
+He has eight grandchildren: Adel, Ezz El-Din, and Roqaya (Ramy's children); Hala, Camellia, and Amina (Sarah's daughters); and Khadija and Qismat (Mohamed's daughters).
+Ramy's wife is Yasmine, Sarah's husband is Ahmed Mokbel, and Mohamed's wife is Nouran Talaat.

-Adel usually spends his summer days with his children and grandchildren in a villa designated for them on the North Coast.
-He enjoys reading and has a large library in his home, considering reading an essential part of his daily routine.
-He also has a special hobby of planting and taking care of plants, due to his academic background, as he graduated from the Faculty of Agriculture.
+Emam typically spends summers with his children and grandchildren at a family villa on the North Coast.
+He is a keen reader and keeps a large personal library, and has a longstanding hobby of gardening.

 Net worth

-There are no official estimates regarding the exact size or amount of Adel Imam's wealth, but some media reports suggest it is valued in the millions of dollars, making him the richest actor in Egypt with a net worth of 100 million dollars.
+No official figures for Emam's wealth have been published.
+Some media reports have estimated his net worth at around $100 million, making him the richest actor in Egypt, though these figures are not independently verified.

 Acting career

 1962–1969: Early career breakthrough

-Adel Emam began his career in the 1960s, making his debut in 1967 with small roles in films.
-He launched his career in theater in Ana w Howa w Heya (1962) with Fouad El-Mohandes and Shwikar.
-In cinema, his early work included roles in films like My Wife, the Director General (1966), My Wife's Dignity (1967), and his first significant role came in My Wife's Goblin (1968) with Salah Zulfikar and Shadia.
-He was part of the younger generation of actors who emerged during the 1960s, which was a time of social and political change in Egypt.
-He was known for his charming screen presence and his ability to perform both comedic and dramatic roles.
-Despite his simple roles, he emerged as a prominent face and a distinctive mark among comedy actors, and this caught the attention of the great writer Mahmud Sadani, who praised him in his book The Comedians in 1969, with sentences saying:
+Emam began performing in theater in Ana w Howa w Heya (1962) with Fouad El-Mohandes and Shwikar, and made his film debut in 1967 in small roles.
+His early film work included My Wife, the Director General (1966), My Wife's Dignity (1967), followed by his first significant role in My Wife's Goblin (1968) opposite Salah Zulfikar and Shadia.
+He was part of a younger generation of actors who emerged during a period of social and political change in 1960s Egypt, and was noted for both comedic and dramatic range.
+Despite his early minor roles, Emam drew the attention of writer Mahmud Sadani, who discussed him in his 1969 book The Comedians:

 If Adel Imam realized how talented and in demand he is, he would have saved himself from the trap set for him.
 If he didn’t quickly escape from this narrow corner he was placed in, to roles of light-hearted villainy, the charming conman, a mix of Richard Widmark and Clifton Webb, a blend of Tawfik El-Deken and Fouad el-Mohandes, a concoction of Hassan Yousef and Abdel Moneim Ibrahim, even if Adel failed to escape this fate, even if he remained stagnant in supporting roles, it would not diminish his talent, nor undermine his stature as a brilliant, talented, and great artist.